Joint Deformations of Manifolds, Coherent Sheaves and Sections: Descent of Deligne groupoids

 \section{Descent of Deligne groupoids}

-For later application, we review the extension given in \cite{FIM} of Hinich's Theorem on descent of Deligne groupoids \cite{Hinich}, which is particularly useful in deformation theory of coherent sheaves that are not locally free.
+For later application, we review the extension given in \cite{FIM} (see Theorem \ref{teorema discesa FIM}) of Hinich's theorem on descent of Deligne groupoids \cite{Hinich} (see Theorem \ref{teorema di hinich}), which is particularly useful in the deformation theory of coherent sheaves that are not locally free.

 Let